Editor's Note: The Napa County Coroner later concluded the official cause of death to be Sudden Unexpectant Infant Death.

 Napa police said the boy was found unconscious and unresponsive at 3 p.m.
 Wednesday at a licensed family day care home in Napa.
 There were no obvious signs of trauma, and an investigation is ongoing, police said.

-A woman who answered the phone at Napa Infant and Toddler Care declined to discuss the death.
+A woman who answered the phone at the facility declined to discuss the death.
 The facility was licensed on Oct.
 27, 2014, as a small family child care home for no more than eight children, Weston said.

 There have been no known recent complaints about the facility, Weston said.